The Plimsoll is the University of Tasmania’s gallery, located at the Tasmanian School of Art on Hobart’s waterfront. The

 busiest tourist season (and when the gallery’s icicle-like temperatures

-are actually productive), the gallery is used for research post-graduate
+are actually productive), the gallery is often used for research post-graduate

 examinations, and is closed during the week.
 However, the